Where are they now? The 29 Chelsea players sent on loan to Vitesse

 His 18-month stint at Vitesse was one of six temporary moves away from Stamford Bridge before the winger was released by the Blues in 2015.

-After spells with Sevilla, Hebel China Fortune and Rayo Vallecano, the 29-year-old has now become a regular at Amiens in Ligue 1.
+After spells with Sevilla, Hebel China Fortune and Rayo Vallecano, the 31-year-old is now back in northern France with Amiens.

 Piazon was once regarded as one of the world’s best young players, scoring 11 goals in 29 Eredivisie appearances in 2013-14.